2026 Concerts

 An all-American spectacular caps off the season as we celebrate our country’s 250th birthday.
 The best of our nation’s music is represented in this program, from jazz to ragtime to Broadway, crowned by Ferde Grofé’s grand symphonic masterwork, the Grand Canyon Suite, celebrating the amazing natural wonder in our own backyard.

-For this concert, the Symphony will be joined by mezzo soprano Abagail Fischer in songs of Gershwin and Copland, plus a rousing singalong encore of “America the Beautiful.”
+For this concert, the Symphony will be joined by mezzo soprano Abigail Fischer in songs of Gershwin and Copland, plus a rousing singalong encore of “America the Beautiful.”

 The first four classical concerts in Sedona will be held on Sundays at 3:00 pm, while the final pops concert in Sedona will be held on Saturday at 7:00 pm.
 All Sedona performances will be presented at the Sedona Performing Arts Center, 995 Upper Red Rock Loop Road in Sedona.